pxp9/pxp9.github.io/content/articles/async-processing.md

 - Each worker is started as a tokio task
 - If any worker fails during task execution, it's restarted
 - Tasks are saved to a Postgres database.
-Instead of diesel, [tokio-postgres](https://github.com/sfackler/rust-postgres) is used to interact with a db
+Instead of diesel, [tokio-postgres](https://github.com/sfackler/rust-postgres) is used to interact with a db.
-- The implementation is based on traits so it's easy to implement additonal backends (redis, in-memory) to store tasks.
 The threaded processing uses the [diesel](https://github.com/diesel-rs/diesel) ORM which blocks the thread.
+- The implementation is based on traits so it's easy to implement additional backends (redis, in-memory) to store tasks.

 ## Usage

+The usage is straightforward:

+1. Define a serializable task by adding `serde` derives to a task struct.
+2. Implement `AsyncRunnable` runnable trait for fang to be able to run it.
+3. Start workers.
+4. Enqueue tasks.

+Let's go over each step.

 ### Define a job